Radon in the Home

 Radon is an odorless, colorless, radioactive gas.
 It is also the second leading cause of lung cancer in the United States.
 The U.S. Environmental Protection Agency (EPA) and the Surgeon General’s office estimate radon is responsible for more than 20,000 lung cancer deaths each year.
 Since it is difficult to identify any immediate symptoms related to radon exposure, it may take years before health problems appear.

 Having your home tested is the only effective way to determine whether you or your family is at risk of radon exposure.
-Public Health and Wellness was recently awarded a grant from the Kentucky Cabinet for Health & Family Services that allows us to purchase radon test kits and provide one free to Jefferson County citizens.
-Click here if you live in Jefferson County and you want to request a free radon test kit.
+Public Health and Wellness was recently awarded a grant from the Kentucky Cabinet for Health & Family Services that allows us to purchase radon test kits and provide one free to Jefferson County residents.

 How Radon Enters Your Home